ntuspeechlab/ntuspeechlab.github.io/_posts/2016-04-04-about-the-author.md

 image: cuba-4.jpg
 ---

 Hi there!
 We are AISpeechlab team from NTU.
-Check out [our team introduction](https://temasek-labs.ntu.edu.sg/Research/KET/Pages/Speech-Recognition.aspx) for more information on our team introduction or [our PI](https://www.ntu.edu.sg/home/aseschng/speechLab_intro.html) for more information about our projects and people.
+Check out [our team introduction](https://temasek-labs.ntu.edu.sg/Research/KET/Pages/Speech-Recognition.aspx) for more information about our team or [our PI](https://www.ntu.edu.sg/home/aseschng/speechLab_intro.html) for more information about our projects.